 Nicole earned her J.D. from Seton Hall University School of Law, where she was honored as a Dean Scholar.
-While in law school, Nicole served as a judicial intern to the Hon.
-William J. Martini, United States District Judge for the District of New Jersey.
+While in law school, Nicole served as a judicial intern to the Honorable William J. Martini, United States District Judge for the District of New Jersey.
 Nicole was also a member of Seton Hall’s Interscholastic Moot Court Board, where she received advocacy and writing honors in multiple national competitions.
-She enjoys giving back to students interested in the practice of law by serving as the Bergen County coordinator for the Vincent J. Apruzzese High School Mock Trial Competition.
+She enjoys giving back to students interested in the legal profession by serving as the Bergen County Coordinator for the Vincent J. Apruzzese High School Mock Trial Competition.

-- Prevailing on summary judgment to defeat a business competitor’s tortious interference and conspiracy claims, which were brought following our client’s desired relocation of its automotive business.
+- Obtained summary judgment in favor of client in case involving a business competitor’s tortious interference and conspiracy claims, which were brought following client’s desired relocation of its automotive business.

-- Successfully prosecuting a trademark infringement claim pending in the United States District Court for the Southern District of New York on behalf of a designer furniture manufacturer, asserting violations of the Lanham Act and Anticybersquatting Consumer Protection Act.
+- On behalf of a designer furniture manufacturer, successfully prosecuted trademark infringement claim asserting violations of the Lanham Act and Anticybersquatting Consumer Protection Act.

-- Prevailing before the New Jersey Appellate Division to reinstate client’s complaint after improper dismissal and violation of due process rights In re Adoption of Child ex rel.
+- Successfully reinstated client’s Family Part complaint after improper dismissal and violation of due process rights In re Adoption of Child ex rel.
 M.E.B., 444 N.J.
 Super.
 83 (App.
 Div.
 2016).

 Professional & Community Involvement